Being an introvert won’t take anything away from your role as a mom. In fact, your kids will get something extra special from you.

 When one of my children was being bullied at school, it took me back to my middle school days.
 My heart ached with their pain.
 The empathetic mom doesn’t try to brush aside her child’s feelings as silly or juvenile; she feels right along with them.

 Empathy is one of the main tools I use to show my children love.
-My empathy superpower gives me the ability to speak calmly to a 2-year-old who’s screaming because I peeled her orange.
+My empathy superpower gives me the ability to speak calmly to a 2 year old who’s screaming because I peeled her orange.

 3. We give our children plenty of attention and one-on-one time.

-When one of my kids grabs a book and runs my direction, a big smile spreads across my face.
+When one of my kids grabs a book and runs in my direction, a big smile spreads across my face.
 I could read with them for hours.
 Movie night in?
 Score!
 Board games and jigsaw puzzles are right up my alley, too.
 Fellow introvert moms, our whole introverted lives have prepared us for these activities.

 And, yes, you can still be a fun mom as an introvert.
 Couch fort, anyone?